See what compensation your airline must provide when your medium-haul flight is delayed

 Under EU law, airlines may have to provide compensation if your medium-haul flight covering 1,500km – 3,500km arrives at its destination more than three hours late.

 However, these rules only apply to certain flights to, from or within the EU.

-For instance, you can probably claim if the delay was caused by poor aircraft maintenance or flight crew being unavailable or a technical fault on an aircraft that is not our of the ordinary.
+You can probably claim if the delay was caused by poor aircraft maintenance, flight crew being unavailable or a technical fault on an aircraft that is not our of the ordinary.

 However, delays caused by things like extreme weather, airport or air traffic control employee strikes, situations where the entire airport was closed or other ‘extraordinary circumstances’ are not eligible for compensation.

 Even if you are not eligible for compensation, your airline may still have to provide you with food, drinks and accommodation during any delay.

 If the cause of your delay gives you grounds for compensation, you can claim a lump sum depending on the length of the delay.

 You are entitled to a cash payment, usually this will be paid by cheque or bank transfer.
 Some airlines may also offer you an alternative such as travel vouchers or free travel services.
 You are free to choose which suits you best and can insist on a cash payment if you wish.